 Traditionally, on the last day of school, the achievements of the students of Laytonville High School in academic and non-academic classes are recognized.
 Medallions and certificates are given for individual achievements.
+The Academic Excellence Award and the CTE completer award are also presented and recognized on a perpetual plaque.
 The faculty and the principal select the students who receive these awards.
 Quarterly assemblies are held to acknowledge good attendance, academic and behavioral achievement.